 Lodging Reservation Instructions

-A block of guest rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut Street, Philadelphia, PA at a special rate of $142 per night.
-This location is about a 5-minute walk to the seminar location.
-To make reservations, call 203-905-2100 during business hours and identify yourself by using the code STA608.
-For guaranteed rate and availability, you must reserve your room no later than May 8, 2014.
+A block of guest rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut Street, Philadelphia, PA at a special rate of $147 per night for a Standard room.
+This location is about a 5 minute walk to the seminar location.
+In order to make reservations, call 203-905-2100 during business hours and identify yourself by using group code STA603.
+For guaranteed rate and availability, you must reserve your room no later than May 3, 2015.

 - What is linear regression and what is it good for?

 - Examples of published regression analyses and interpretation of results.